-Director of the NYC Mayor’s Office of Operations
+Director, Mayor’s Office of Operations

 Jeff Thamkittikasem is the Director of the Mayor’s Office of Operations, an office dedicated to enhancing government efficiency and effectiveness.
 Previously, Thamkittikasem served for four years as Chief of Staff at the New York City Department of Correction (DOC).
 During his time at DOC, Thamkittikasem led many progressive reforms, including dramatically reducing the use of punitive segregation and increasing incarcerated individuals’ access to educational and job-preparation programming in New York City jails.
 Prior to joining the Administration and returning to public service, Thamkittikasem co-founded and served as Managing Partner and Vice President of Sentinel Strategy and Policy Consulting, where he provided strategic and operational guidance to a wide-ranging array of clients and developed a strong cohort of data analysis experts.
-The firm served public and private-sector clients in the U.S. and abroad.
-Previously, Thamkittikasem has served as senior advisor and Chief of Staff for the US Customs and Border Protection, where he directed various emergency response events.
+The firm served public and private-sector clients in the US and abroad.
+Previously, Thamkittikasem has served as senior advisor and Chief of Staff for US Customs and Border Protection, where he directed various emergency response events.
 His public service began in New York City, where he worked for the NYC City Council.
 Thamkittikasem holds a Master’s of Public Administration degree from Columbia University’s School of International and Public Affairs, a Master’s degree in Sociology from Stanford University, and Bachelor’s degrees in Political Science and International Relations from Stanford University.

 Deputy Commissioner for Strategic Initiatives, NYC Commission on Human Rights

-Kelly Jin is the Chief Analytics Officer for the City of New York and Director of the Mayor's Office of Data Analytics (MODA).
+Kelly X. Jin is the Chief Analytics Officer for the City of New York and Director of the Mayor’s Office of Data Analytics (MODA).
 She brings over a decade of diverse public service and consulting experience to MODA.
 She pairs a broad range of analytics experience in both the public and private sectors with a deep understanding of policy and strategy for federal, state, and local governments.
-Prior to the Chief Analytics Officer role, she served as Director at the Laura and John Arnold Foundation, where she worked with public servants to identify data-driven investments to support effective state and local government policy making and operations priorities.
-Previously, Kelly worked in the White House Office of Science and Technology Policy as a policy advisor to the U.S. Chief Technology Officer and Chief Data Scientist, advising on strategy for local jurisdictions.
+Prior to the Chief Analytics Officer role, Kelly served as Director at the Laura and John Arnold Foundation, where she worked with public servants to identify data-driven investments to support effective state and local government policy making and operations priorities.
+Previously, Kelly worked in the White House Office of Science and Technology Policy as a policy advisor to the US Chief Technology Officer and Chief Data Scientist, advising on strategy for local jurisdictions.
 She also built and co-led the City of Boston’s analytics team and served as Citywide Analytics Manager.
-Her earlier career included advisory roles in the U.S. General Services Administration, White House Domestic Policy Council, and as a management consultant.
-Kelly holds a B.A. in economics from the University of Pennsylvania.
+Her earlier career included advisory roles in the US General Services Administration, White House Domestic Policy Council, and as a management consultant.
+Kelly holds a BA in economics from the University of Pennsylvania.

 National Organizing and Policy Strategist, Transgender Law Center